Cleaning up the Mess: Re-Evaluating the Real-System Modeling Accuracy of Ramulator 2.0: Our Evaluation Methodology

 \atb{\textbf{Read/Write Mix.}} The \omtwo{Mess} Request Generator frontend for Ramulator~2.0 is configurable with a read ratio between 0.5 and 1, which is applied to the stream memory requests.
 A read ratio of 1 corresponds to streaming accesses consisting of 100\% reads, while a read ratio of 0.5 yields 50\% read and 50\% write requests for the streaming memory accesses. \atb{We use read ratios of 0.5, 0.6, 0.7, 0.8, 0.9, and 1.0 in our evaluation.}

-\atb{\textbf{\textit{Stream} Bandwidth Use Modulation.}} To simulate various system loads, we further extend the \omtwo{Mess} Request generator with a configurable NOP frequency.
-In every Ramulator~2.0 frontend cycle, the \omtwo{Mess} Request generator can either issue a memory request or not, depending on the value of the NOP frequency.
+\atb{\textbf{\textit{Stream} Bandwidth Use Modulation.}} To simulate various system loads, we further extend the \omtwo{Mess} Request \nbcr{4}{G}enerator with a configurable NOP frequency.
+In every Ramulator~2.0 frontend cycle, the \omtwo{Mess} Request \nbcr{4}{G}enerator can either issue a memory request or not, depending on the value of the NOP frequency.
 For example, \omtwo{with} a NOP frequency of 1, every cycle leads to a memory request being issued, while a NOP frequency of 100 means that every 100 simulated cycles, a memory request is issued.